 I, at least, find this point indisputable.
 Surely there are people in the world who think that they want to suffer, but it’s usually in some search for a separate and durable happiness.
 Religious self-flagellation is the imposition of temporary pain in exchange for long term happiness when God is satisfied with one’s commitment.
 And though I find the practice unfathomably odd and barbaric, even its practitioners seek long-term happiness.

-From the time we first recognize differences amongst people, they becomes an easy way to understand the world.
+From the time we first recognize differences amongst people, they become an easy way to understand the world.
 To see that we exist, as people and persons, because of our differences.
 That they define us.

 And though I’m not foolish enough to ignore all differences, I think it’s terribly important that we see the commonality that exists underneath all the superficial difference.
 It’s sometimes trendy in the West to evangelize against superficiality.
 But beyond popular culture and children’s feelings, this evangelization rapidly dies.